-Canada is gearing up for the full adoption of electronic invoicing in the public and private sectors.
+Canada is gearing up to adopt electronic invoicing in the public and private sectors fully.
 The country is a member of the PEPPOL network, allowing trading partners to transmit electronic invoices beyond the country’s borders.
-In fact, the Canada Revenue Agency (CRA) has released an electronic invoicing guide (IC05-1RA), outlining the legal e-invoice requirements in Canada.
+The Canada Revenue Agency (CRA) has released an electronic invoicing guide (IC05-1RA) outlining the legal e-invoice requirements in Canada.

 And, given the numerous benefits of e-invoices, it makes perfect sense to prepare your small business, company, or organization to embrace e-invoicing as a way of streamlining transactions.

 While e-invoicing isn’t new in Canada, the actual adoption of e-invoices began on February 17, 2017, when the country formally adopted the Universal Business Language (UBL) 2.1 as a national standard CAN/CSA-ISO/IEC 19845:16.
 2018 saw the formation of the Business Payments Coalition e-Invoicing Subcommittee.
 The committee, sponsored by the United States Federal Reserve Bank of Minneapolis, sought to look at the US, Mexico, and Canada’s electronic invoices.
 The team released its first review of the semantic evaluation of e-invoices represented as OASIS UBL 2.2.
 Meanwhile, the CRA published a run of circulars on e-invoices, including the electronic invoicing guide (IC05-1RA), to encourage the use of e-invoices in the country.

 According to CRA’s circular, here’s a breakdown of e-invoice regulations in Canada.

 - Before exchanging invoices, the storage process must guarantee the processed data's accuracy, security, and integrity and save it in a system.